 I started to slip once when putting my foot on the hose when not paying attention.
 I completely slipped and fell doing the last section.
 Bam!
 Onto the glass roof and slid down about 8 feet.
 No tiles are broken, but scary.
 This is with the right shoes, and the area was wet, but no soap.
 One shoe had collected quite a bit of small needles that were on the roof from a redwood tree.
 It made one shoe really slippery.
 I swept off the needles from the shoe and finished the job.
 I expect stepping on wet leaves would also be very slippery, so be careful!

 Update 2: Used the rain to clean off the roof.
-Does a good job and by far the easiest.
+Does a good job and is by far the easiest.
 Too bad 6-8 months of the year we don’t get any rain!